EderVs/Titanic-Machine-Learning-from-disaster/README.md

-First project of Data Analysis in python.
+First Project OF Data Analysis

 ```python
 import pandas as pd